shapesmusic/Shapes-Basics-Draft/writing/about.md

 In this sequence:

-<a href="../lessons/04-shape-fingerings" target="_blank">Lesson 4</a> introduces a single fingering pattern that allows you to play hands together in any shape, starting on any note. <a href="../lessons/12-reading-by-touch" target="_blank">Lesson 12</a> uses this pattern to begin reading a relative notation along with songs, in a way that feels like playing a rhythm game. <a href="../lessons/18-reading-by-touch-2" target="_blank">Lesson 18</a> and <a href="../lessons/23-reading-by-touch-3" target="_blank">23</a> expand the range of shapes and add features to the notation. <a href="../lessons/27-making-time-relative" target="_blank">Lesson 27</a> replaces pulse dots with rhythmic note symbols.
-And <a href="../lessons/30-incidentals" target="_blank">Lesson 30</a> gives a way to notate outside the shape.
+<a href="../levels/04-shape-fingerings" target="_blank">Level 4</a> introduces a single fingering pattern that allows you to play hands together in any shape, starting on any note. <a href="../levels/12-reading-by-touch" target="_blank">Level 12</a> uses this pattern to begin reading a relative notation along with songs, in a way that feels like playing a rhythm game. <a href="../levels/18-reading-by-touch-2" target="_blank">Level 18</a> and <a href="../levels/23-reading-by-touch-3" target="_blank">23</a> expand the range of shapes and add features to the notation. <a href="../levels/27-making-time-relative" target="_blank">Level 27</a> replaces pulse dots with rhythmic note symbols.
+And <a href="../levels/30-incidentals" target="_blank">Level 30</a> gives a way to notate outside the shape.

 <br><br>